jollopre/carpanta/README.md

 ### Production

-Should you wish to run carpanta into [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html).
-Please type the following:
+Should you wish to run carpanta into [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html), please type the following:

 ```sh
 $ make deploy
 ```

-The above mentioned command does 3 things:
+The above mentioned command performs 3 actions:

-1. Builds the image in production mode
+1. Building the image in production mode
-2. Pushes the image into [DockerHub](https://hub.docker.com/)
+2. Pushing the image into [DockerHub](https://hub.docker.com/)
-3. Deploys the code into [AWS Fargate](https://aws.amazon.com/console/) according to the definition found at [production.json](infra/production.json)
+3. Deploying the code into [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) according to the definition found at [production.json](infra/production.json)

-Note, you will need to have an account in [DockerHub](https://hub.docker.com/) as well a AWS user with ECS permissions.
-Check the [Makefile](Makefile) for a better insight into the requirements needed.
+Note, you will need to have an account in [DockerHub](https://hub.docker.com/) in order to push the docker image to any of your repositories.
+In addition, you will need an AWS user with Programmatic access type.
+AWS contains a handful set of policies to be attached to your user, for instance [AmazonECS_FullAccess](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_managed_policies.html#AmazonECS_FullAccess) should be sufficient for the deploy task to succeed.
+You can replace the IMAGE_NAME to point at your docker hub repository in [Makefile](Makefile#7).
+AWS credentials it is assumed to be persisted into .aws folder located at the root folder of this project.

 ### Todos